cbonello/revel-csrf/README.md

         <button type="submit">Send</button>
     </form>

-You can also use following javascript code to perform AJAX calls (jQuery 1.5 and newer).
+Javascript-code sample to perform AJAX calls with jQuery 1.5 and newer.

     function csrfSafeMethod(method) {
         // HTTP methods that do not require CSRF protection.